-Uganda Free Zones Authority (UFZA) is an Authority which was established by an Act of Parliament in April 2014 for the establishment, development, management, marketing, maintenance, supervision and control of free zones and other related matters.
+Uganda Free Zones Authority (UFZA) is an Authority was established by an Act of Parliament in April 2014 for the establishment, development, management, marketing, maintenance, supervision and control of free zones and other related matters.

 The Authority intends to achieve its main objective of modernization of the investment structure by overseeing and managing the free zones.
 By doing this, it will ensure that it provides all the necessary support in the promotion and facilitation of export oriented investments.